chettrick/stm32cubef4/Projects/STM32F412G-Discovery/Applications/FatFs/FatFs_USBDisk_RTOS/readme.txt

 @par Application Description

-This application provides a description on how to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module, FreeRTOS as an RTOS module based on using CMSIS-OS wrapping layer common APIs, and also STM32 USB On-The-Go (OTG) host library, in Full Speed (FS) mode, in order to develop an application exploiting FatFs offered features with USB disk drive in RTOS mode configuration.
+How to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module, FreeRTOS as an RTOS module based on using CMSIS-OS wrapping layer common APIs, and STM32 USB On-The-Go (OTG) host library, in both Full Speed (FS) and High Speed (HS) modes.
+This example develops an application exploiting FatFs features with a USB disk drive in RTOS mode configuration.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.